-RESPONSE: The Department is taking this comment/question under advisement and will provide a response in the next update.
+The Department is taking this comment/question under advisement; this Section is currently being reviewed for possible revisions.

 65. QUESTION: SOW Page 38, Part D:

 Performance Outcome Goals and Requirements Summary.

 DCFS has a longstanding history of collaboratively developing performance outcomes and performance targets with the provider community.
 In order to develop the current Group Home performance measurement system, DCFS and its Group Home providers did a significant amount of collective work in terms of benchmarking, reporting, etc. This same process should be required prior to development of the current performance measures.